shreyanth-sureshkrishnaa/Kaggle-Course-Notebooks/README.md

-# Kaggle-Course-Notebooks
+# Colab-Notebooks

-## Google Colab Notebooks I used when following along with Kaggle Courses are located here.
+## Google Colab Notebooks I used when learning various topics either by myself or through courses are located here..
 I mainly wrote these in such a way that they read similar to a guide.
 May potentially be useful for personal reference and revision.

 Intro to Machine Learning - https://colab.research.google.com/drive/119uUYI7ZKSpSBVTnNc7rgCQc2MdHtO_k?usp=sharing <br>